realA10001986/Time-Circuits-Display/README.md

 #### Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.
 Note that this only covers sounds played during time travel, not for other sound effects.

+#### Music folder number

+Selects the folder number for the Music Player.
+The folders are named "music0" through "music9"; this config option selects the digit in the folder name.

+#### 4MHz SD clock speed

+By default, the clock speed for SD card access is set to 16MHz.
+If you experience problems with your SD card, such as sound cut-offs or the card inaccessible or not being recognized, try setting the clock speed to 4MHz by checking this option.
+(General note: Not all SD cards work with the device.
+If the SD card is inaccessible with both clock speed settings, try another SD card brand.
+For instance, I had no luck with a Sandisk Ultra 32GB.)